 5. Resolve your errors

-Resolving your item errors can mean the difference between listing 50% of your catalog or listing 99% of your catalog.
+Resolving item errors can mean the difference between listing 50% of your catalog or listing 99% of your catalog.
 When you initially upload your product listings in bulk, you’re bound to get some errors.
-There’s a wide range of error messages you may receive.
+There are a wide range of error messages you may receive.

 Errors can be the result of typos not matching Amazon’s valid values.
 Fixing this is relatively easy; consult the template and adjust accordingly.
-Other times Amazon will flag special characters as a result of HTML formatting or encoding issues.
-Generally, your descriptions are the first place you want to start looking for special characters to strip them out.
+Other times, Amazon flags special characters as a result of HTML formatting or encoding issues.
+Generally, your descriptions are the first place you want to look for special characters to remove.

-HTML formatting is not allowed on Amazon, but you’ll still see listings with paragraph breaks and bullet points in the descriptions.
+HTML formatting is not allowed on Amazon, but you still see listings that use HTML to create paragraph breaks and bullet points in the descriptions.
 There’s a lot of conflicting information about this, but it’s better to err on the safe side and follow Amazon’s official guidelines.
 You may be able to list a product with HTML in the descriptions one day, and then a month later that same product will receive errors for the HTML tags.

-Sometimes you’ll discover that the product you just uploaded already exists on Amazon, and you’re not able to make changes to the product data.
-You’ll receive error code 8541, which will say something like, “The SKU data provided is different from what’s already in the Amazon catalog,” with additional details about the product.
+Sometimes you discover that the product you just uploaded already exists on Amazon, and you’re not able to make changes to the product data.
+This triggers error code 8541, which says something like, “The SKU data provided is different from what’s already in the Amazon catalog.”

-If you’re not the brand owner, you’ll either need to match the product data that already exists on Amazon, or you’ll need to log a case with Amazon support and argue that the data you are providing is better than what already exists.
+If you’re not the brand owner, you either need to match the product data that already exists on Amazon, or you need to log a case with Amazon support and argue that the data you are providing is better than what already exists.

 If you are the brand owner, we highly recommend registering your brand on Amazon.
-This will give you more control over your product data and allow you to create an Amazon storefront.
-Our friends at Tinuiti have provided a useful guide for creating Amazon storefronts.
+This gives you more control over your product data and allows you to create an Amazon storefront.

 It’s important to resolve your errors on Amazon, because you never know which products will sell.
-The more sales traction you generate, the better your seller ratings will be, which will help your search rankings over time.
-If you have 2,000 SKUs, but only 1,000 of them are showing due to errors, you’re potentially missing out on 50% of the visibility you could be generating for your brand, not to mention sales.
+The more sales traction you generate, the better your seller ratings are, which helps your search rankings over time.

 If you’re looking for an Amazon marketplace solution, Feedonomics can help.
-Our service helps sellers with the integration, product listing (including categorization and optimization), order management, data governance, and error resolution.
-Book a demo today to see how Feedonomics can work for your business!
+Our full-service team helps sellers with integration, product listing (including categorization and optimization), order management, data governance, and error resolution.
+Book a demo to see how Feedonomics can work for your business.